What will you see on the terminal?int main(void){ int *ptr; *ptr = 98; printf("%d\n", *ptr); return (0);}

 int *ptr;

 This line declares a pointer to an integer.
-However, it doesn't initialize the pointer, so it p Knowee AI StudyGPT is a powerful AI-powered study tool designed to help you to solve study prob
+However, it doesn't initialize the pointer, so it points to some arbitrary memory location. -

 Similar Questions